fledge-iot/fledge/docs/rest_api_guide/03_RESTuser.rst

 GET all assets
 ~~~~~~~~~~~~~~

-``GET /fledge/asset`` - Return an arraty of asset codes buffered in Fledge and a count of assets by code.
+``GET /fledge/asset`` - Return an array of asset codes buffered in Fledge and a count of assets by code.

 **Response Payload**